comp-physics/roseNNa/README.md

         #for *.mod and *.o files
         mkdir -p objFiles
 ```
-Then, run "make library" to compile all the core files and create a library called "libcorelib.a".
-This file must be used to link any other "*.o" files in the program with the library.
+Then, run `make library` to compile all the core files and create a library called `libcorelib.a`.
+This file must be used to link any other `*.o` files in the program with the library.

 Here is an example test file: